Review of ethnicity harmonised standard: findings from phase 1 of our research

 Phase 2 of our research

-We will publish our second phase of research in late Spring 2023.
+We have now published the findings from the second phase of our research.
 As part of this research we have:

 - commissioned a survey for ONS interviewers to explore their experiences of asking ‘What is your ethnicity’